ClickHouse/ClickHouse/docs/en/sql-reference/dictionaries/external-dictionaries/external-dicts-dict-layout.md

 For cache dictionaries, the expiration [lifetime](../../../sql-reference/dictionaries/external-dictionaries/external-dicts-dict-lifetime.md) of data in the cache can be set.
 If more time than `lifetime` has passed since loading the data in a cell, the cell’s value is not used and key becomes expired, and it is re-requested the next time it needs to be used this behaviour can be configured with setting `allow_read_expired_keys`.
 This is the least effective of all the ways to store dictionaries.
 The speed of the cache depends strongly on correct settings and the usage scenario.
 A cache type dictionary performs well only when the hit rates are high enough (recommended 99% and higher).
 You can view the average hit rate in the `system.dictionaries` table.

 If setting `allow_read_expired_keys` is set to 1, by default 0.
 Then dictionary can support asynchronous updates.
-If client requests keys and all of them are in cache, but some of them are expired, then dictionary will return expired keys for client and request them asynchronously from source.
+If a client requests keys and all of them are in cache, but some of them are expired, then dictionary will return expired keys for a client and request them asynchronously from the source.

 To improve cache performance, use a subquery with `LIMIT`, and call the function with the dictionary externally.

-Supported [sources](../../../
-sql-reference/dictionaries/external-dictionaries/external-dicts-dict-sources.md): MySQL, ClickHouse, executable, HTTP.
+Supported [sources](../../../sql-reference/dictionaries/external-dictionaries/external-dicts-dict-sources.md): MySQL, ClickHouse, executable, HTTP.

 Example of settings: